 So, what specifically, is Discipline Based Investing?

-Discipline Based Investing is any asset allocation strategy that establishes a systematic process for managing behavioral risk in a manner that helps achieve superior returns through superior behavior.
+Discipline Based Investing is any asset allocation strategy that sets clear goals and establishes a systematic process for managing behavioral risk in a manner that helps achieve superior returns through superior behavior.
 DBI strategies have many consistent characteristics including:

 - Systematic non-discretionary processes.

 - Diversification across uncorrelated asset classes.

 Examples of DBI strategies include target date mutual funds, Vanguard’s Life Strategy funds and any multi-asset rebalancing fund such as a 60/40 stock/bond fund.
 The consistent feature of a DBI strategy is that it establishes a clear set of goals and processes that are systematically maintained to reduce behavioral biases over time.